Tu carrito está vacío.

 Wood from Africa that has established itself as a substitute for teak.
 High availability and relatively low cost.

 One of the most affordable and widely used exotic woods.
-Good dimensional stability and attractive reddish brown tones.
+Good dimensional stability and attractive reddish-brown tones.

 Sucupira wood